Fludroxycortide 4 micrograms per square centimetre Tape

 Store in a dry place, below 25°C.

-Cardboard dispenser, in a cardboard box, containing 20cm, 50cm or 200cm of translucent, polythene adhesive film, 7.5cm wide, protected by a removable paper liner.
+Polypropylene dispenser and silica gel desiccant sachet in a polypropylene container, with a polyethylene lid, packed in a cardboard box, containing 20cm, 50cm or 200cm of translucent, polythene adhesive film, 7.5cm wide, protected by a removable paper liner.

-No special instructions for disposal and handling.
+No special requirements for disposal and handling.

 Date of first authorisation: 28 February 1999